citrix/workspace-linux-oem-guide/docs/customize.md

 Hardware-accelerated plug-ins for H.264 or JPEG decoding may need to allocate memory buffers with special characteristics, for example using physically contiguous pages.
 A single plug-in component, KVMEPlugin.so, is used for both standard memory allocation and for drawing the session image.
 If you are using the plug-in for memory allocation, you must supply only two functions.

 The header file for memory allocation plug-ins is mainloop.h.
 The two entry points that must be implemented are `special\_allocate()` and `special\_free()`.
 The example code is in the allocation\_sample directory.
 Before using this code as a model for your own plug-in, pay careful attention to the comments in the code.
-Parts of it are present only for backward compatibility with decoder plug-ins that were developed for obsolete versions of Citrix Receiver.
+Parts of it are present only for backward compatibility with decoder plug-ins that were developed for obsolete versions of Citrix Workspace app.

 ### Plug-ins for faster drawing in X11 environments